nexusformat/definitions/manual/source/classes/contributed_definitions/cgms-structure.rst

 ##################
 Microstructural features or crystal defects are spatial arrangements of atoms.
-Given their specific atomic arrangement and composition, such features have specific constraints on the degrees of freedom how atoms can arrange.
-This causes that these defects have specific properties.
+Given their specific atomic arrangement and composition, such features have specific constraints on the degrees of freedom.
+This equips these defects with specific properties (thermodynamic observables/descriptors).
 Provided well-defined coarse-graining procedures are used and regions-of-interest and/or regions-of-applicability are defined, microstructural features are often characterized and modelled to have associated thermodynamic descriptors.

-Another motivation for the proposal was the observation that frequently the design of file formats for simulation software in the computational materials science especially those tools at the interface between condensed-matter physics and materials engineering are frequently reimplementing the wheel (at least partly) when it comes to decide how to store e.g. atom and feature positions or shape of regions-of-interest, grids, crystals, grains, precipitates, and dislocations.
+Another motivation for the proposal was the observation that frequently the design of file formats for simulation software in the computational materials science especially at the interface between condensed-matter physics and materials engineering are frequently reimplementing the wheel when it comes to making decision how to store e.g. atom and feature positions or how to document the shape of regions-of-interest, grids, crystals, grains, precipitates, and dislocations.
+This generates a diversity of file formats and data schemas which hampers semantic interpretation and interoperability.

-Maybe this is a historical burden given the large set of technical terms and jargon in place, which then motivated pragmatic solutions that resulted in many research groups have developed similar formats using similar descriptions.
+Maybe this is a historical burden given the large set of technical terms in place which then motivated pragmatic solutions that have resulted in many research groups having developed similar formats using similar descriptions.

-We see this work on base classes and application definitions not primarily an effort to improve and extend NeXus for now.
-Rather this part of the proposal is an effort to support activities in materials science to work towards common terminology and using controlled vocabularies more frequently.
-These are the foundation for more sophisticated thoughts about practically useful ontologies.

-Defining crystal defects is a question of how to coarse-grain a given spatio- temporal set of atoms, each having a nuclid type and position/trajectory.
-In most cases, such a coarse-graining is an ill-posed task because different mathematical/geometrical methods exists how a point, a line, a surface, or a volumetric defect can be described and be spatio-temporally constrained through a geometrical model with defined geometric primitives and associated coarser-scale properties.
+Defining crystal defects is a question of how to coarse-grain a given spatio-temporal set of atoms, each having a nuclid type and position/trajectory.
+In most cases, such a coarse-graining is an ill-posed task because different mathematical/geometrical methods exists how a point, a line, a surface, or a volumetric defect can be described and be spatio-temporally constrained through a geometrical model with defined primitives and associated observables.

 The key motivation to such coarse-graining is to reduce the complexity of the description.
 On the one hand to support visualization and scientific analyses - not only of crystal defect arrangements.
-On the other hand it is the hope that using descriptors at a coarser level, i.e. nanometer, micrometer, and larger, it is still possible to find sufficiently accurate and precise descriptors which avoid that one has to account for the dynamics of each atom to predict or understand the properties of defects and their dynamics.
+On the other hand it is the hope that using descriptors at a coarser level, i.e. nanometer, micrometer, and larger, are still sufficiently accurate and precise to yield descriptors which avoid that one has to account for the dynamics of each atom to predict or understand the properties of defects and their dynamics.

-Nevertheless, experience has shown that computational-geometry-based descriptions when combined with hierarchical clustering/labeling methods, applied on set of atoms and features turn out to yield useful descriptors.
+Experience has shown that computational-geometry-based descriptions when combined with hierarchical clustering/labeling methods, applied on sets of atoms and features turn out to yield useful descriptors.
 Examples include point, line, surface defects, such as vacancies, solute cluster, dislocations, disconnections, interfaces to name but a few.